This article is a guest post by Pursuit Consulting Corps member and digital marketing expert Erin Sendor.

 Take advantage of this opportunity to boost digital communications

-Whether your strategy right now is focused on short-term survival or long-term planning, digital marketing can be a much-needed boost for your bottom line.
-The disruption of normalcy and increased uncertainty are unnerving, especially for small businesses.
-While maintaining critical safety measures, you can thoughtfully and innovatively adjust your strategy and emphasize what your business offers at the moment.
+Whether your business's strategy right now is focused on short-term growth or long-term planning, digital marketing can be a much-needed boost for your business's bottom line.
+The continual disruption of normalcy and increased uncertainty can be unnerving, especially for small businesses.
+These digital marketing tips can help you thoughtfully and innovatively adjust your business strategy and emphasize what your business offers.